KXLY (AM): KXLY

 Craney left KFPY in 1927 to found KGIR in Butte, Montana.
 He returned to Spokane in 1945 to buy KFPY, which was renamed to KXLY on December 19, 1946.
 The new call letters were part of a larger renaming of stations associated with Craney's Pacific Northwest Broadcasters group to all feature call signs beginning with "KXL".
 (Note: The other stations in the group were KXL in Portland, Oregon; KXLF (formerly KGIR) in Butte; KXLJ (formerly KPFA) in Helena, Montana; KXLQ (formerly KRBM) in Bozeman, Montana; KXLE (formerly KCOW) in Ellensburg, Washington; KXLK in Great Falls, Montana, and KXLL in Missoula, Montana.)

 On February 22, 1953, the radio station expanded into television with the sign-on of KXLY-TV on channel 4.
 Like its radio cousin, the TV station was an affiliate of the CBS television network.
 That November, Craney sold KXLY and KXLY-TV to the Northern Pacific Radio and Television Corporation, headed by Joseph Harris, Norman Eisenstein, and Richard E. Jones.

-In September 1959, an FM station was added, 99.9 KXLY-FM.
+In September 1959, an FM station was added, KXLY-FM 99.9.
 At first, KXLY AM and FM simulcast their programming.
 But by the early 1960s, KXLY-FM had its own format, beautiful music.
-In 1961, Northern Pacific sold KXLY-AM-FM-TV to the current owners, Morgan Murphy Media.
+In 1961, Northern Pacific sold KXLY-AM-FM-TV to Morgan Murphy Media.

-In September 1998, the CBS Radio Network affiliation moved to 1510 KGA.
+In September 1998, the CBS Radio Network affiliation moved to KGA.
 KXLY picked up ABC News Radio, matching its television counterpart's affiliation, which had itself switched from CBS to ABC in 1976 after CBS ended its affiliation with KXLY-TV.

 On September 17, 2015, KXLY added an FM translator on 100.3 MHz.
 In April 2016, the translator moved to 100.7 FM.